kevin931/cytomulate/README.md

 >>> cytof_data.initialize_cell_types()
 >>> expression_matrices, labels, _, _ = cytof_data.sample(n_samples = 1000)
 ```
-The ``expression_matricess`` is a dictionary that contains the expression matrix from each sample.
+The ``expression_matrices`` is a dictionary that contains the expression matrix from each sample.
 Correspondingly, ``labels`` is a dictionary that contains their cell types.

 ### Emulation Mode